Elvish Translator & Name Generator

-One of the easiest ways to make good looking elvish calligraphy from english words is to write it in the Sindarin language with the so called tehtar-mode.
+One of the easiest ways to convert from English to Elvish and to make good looking elvish calligraphy from english words is to write it in the Sindarin language with the so called tehtar-mode.

 This method of writing basically involves replacing each english letter with a corresponding elvish letter.

 e.g. John and Jan becomes f `N 9 5 and f `C 5